pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_TWO_FACTOR_SELECT_TEMPLATE

     Specifies the path to the template for the select method page for the two-factor authentication process.
+    This is used when more than one two-factor method has been setup (e.g. SMS and Webauthn).

     Default: ``security/two_factor_select.html``.